 - 1 quart unsweetened plain almond milk

-- 2 tsp salt
+- 2 teaspoon salt

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

 - 16 oz cottage cheese (or 8 oz cream cheese)

-- 1/2 cup heavy cream
+- ½ cup heavy cream

 - Heat the butter and coconut oil over medium.
 Add the onion, celery, and carrot and saute until softened.
 Add the cauliflower and parsley.
 Turn the heat to very low and cover the pot.
 Cook for 15 minutes.